Your Tax Dollars, Your Choice

 John and Marte Murphy

-Faith and Bill Parshall
+Faith Parshall

 David and Urszula Pollard